AionSystem/VERITAS/README.md

 **Responder Dashboard — Demo Access Code**

 ```
-UNDP2026
+DEMO2026
 ```

-> This is a **published demo code** for UNDP evaluators and reviewers — it is intentionally public and provides no security.
+> This is a **published demo code** so evaluators can explore the dashboard without setup — it is intentionally public and provides no security.
 A real deployment replaces it with operator-managed authentication; see [Anonymization & Safety](#anonymization--safety).

 For full Supabase sync and deployment, see [Installation & Deployment](#installation--deployment).